ongzhixian/zhixian.pythonanywhere.com/_docs/01-overview.md

 minikube kubectl -- set env deployment/mysql-minikube MYSQL_ROOT_PASSWORD=pass1234
 minikube kubectl -- expose deployment mysql-minikube --type=NodePort --port=3306

+## Setup test RabbitMq on Kubernetes (Minikube)

+(Work-in-progress)

+If we do not have the image "load" it with `minikube image load rabbitmq:3.10-management`

+Note: The '-management' tag refers to an image that has the management plugin enabled by default.
+      (on the standard management port of 15672, with the default username and password of guest / guest)
+Note: RabbitMQ container listen on the default port of 5672.

+tldr;

+docker run -d --hostname my-rabbit --name some-rabbit rabbitmq:3

+minikube kubectl -- create deployment rabbitmq-minikube --image=rabbitmq:3.10-management

+minikube kubectl -- expose deployment rabbitmq-minikube --type=NodePort --port=15672,5672
+-- OR --
+minikube kubectl -- expose deployment rabbitmq-mgmt --type=NodePort --port=15672
+minikube kubectl -- expose deployment rabbitmq-port --type=NodePort --port=5672

 ## Setup Kibana/Elasticsearch on Kubernetes (Minikube)

 (Work-in-progress)